jarun/nnn/README.md

 ### Installation

-nnn needs a curses implementation and standard libc.
+nnn needs libncursesw on Linux (or ncurses on OS X) and standard libc.

 - If you are using Homebrew, run: